DZGB-AM

 DZGB (729 AM) is a radio station owned and operated by PBN Broadcasting Network.
 Its studios and transmitter are located at the 3rd Floor, Bayona Bldg., Imperial Court Subd.
 Phase 1, Legazpi, Albay.
-It operates daily from 5:00 AM to 9:30 PM except during coverage of major typhoons passing the Bicol region when the station remains on-air.
+It operates daily from 4:45 AM to 9:50 PM except during coverage of major typhoons passing the Bicol region when the station remains on-air.

 History

-DZGB traces its roots to Bicol Wire Broadcasting Station (BWBS), which was established in 1958 as a pioneer radio station in Legazpi.
-It earned the name Radyo Balagon as it used cable wires for their broadcasts—the only station in the area to do so.
-Its initial programming consisted mostly of entertainment shows and radio drama with vernacular scripts.
+DZGB traces its roots to Bicol Wire Broadcasting System (BWBS), established in 1958 by Jorge D. Bayona (b.
+1926 - 2025) as Legazpi City's pioneering radio station.
+It earned the name Radyo Balagon due to the usage of cable wires for their broadcasts—the only station in the area to do so.
+Its initial programming consisted mostly of entertainment shows and radio drama with Bicolano vernacular scripts.

-BWBS' successor, DZGB, was later established yet as a separate commercial station, which would switch to the aircast style to cope with the competition during the years prior to the 1972 declaration of the nationwide martial law.
-Thereafter, the station was among the three in the city which were able to operate; as BWBS had been off the air.
+BWBS' successor, DZGB, was established in 1960 as a separate commercial station, while converting to the aircast style to cope with the competition during the years prior to the 1972 declaration of the nationwide martial law.
+Thereafter, the station was among the three in the city which were able to operate; as BWBS had been subsumed and restructured into the current PBN Broadcasting Network.

+News operation

+As of 2025, DZGB provides 42 hours of its weekly overall program grid to news/talk with programs hosted by government agencies, religious shows and music on other times of the day.

+DZGB is notable for its unique wall-to-wall coverage of typhoons passing through the Bicol region by forgoing its evening sign-off, whereas its competitors maintain an overnight dormancy for safety of its personnel and equipment.